ssocias/cassie_docs/source/notifications.rst

 Notifications
 *************

+.. warning:: Question about Friend Requests
+    Since we include the Frodad's picture along with their request, can we link to their profile from the picture??

 Users receive notifications from the Activity section found on the bottom navbar.
 The Activity section consists of "Requests" and "Notifications" tabs.

 The "Requests" tab houses all Frodad Requests- both requests the User has received and also any recently accepted requests the User has sent.